Skip to main content

 Lecturer, BA (Hons) Animation and Visual Effects

-Dan teaches various types of 2D animation, from motion graphics to hand drawn frame-by-frame.
-He has a particular interest in 2D FX and game animation and has an award-winning YouTube channel that studies animation in video games.
-He has animated in the games industry as an FX artist and has hosted many talks on video game animation for conventions and other events.
+Dan specialises in 2D FX and video game animation and runs an award-winning YouTube channel that studies animation in video games.
+He has been animating since 1996 in various analogue methods, such as flipbooks and paper animation, before moving onto digital animation in 2007.
+He has animated in the games industry as an FX artist and has hosted many talks on video game animation for conventions, festivals and other events.
+Dan is currently writing a book on video game animation.

 I love animating weird and wonderful characters and exploring visual effects, like fire, water and fairy dust.
-I enjoy the process of figuring my own methods for capturing the illusion of movement, which always comes down to the study of movement itself and then stylising that movement.
-My practice has allowed me to work with other professional animators like Kevin Parry with my visual effects animation.
+I enjoy the process of figuring out my own methods for capturing and stylising the illusion of movement.
+My practice has allowed me to work with other professional animators and game designers.

 Lecturer, BA (Hons) Animation and Visual Effects Lecturer, BA (Hons) Animation